A unified analysis of a class of proximal bundle methods for solving hybrid convex composite optimization problems: A One-Cut Adaptive Proximal Bundle Method

 We now make some remarks about the 1C-APB method.
-First, in contrast to the GPB framework which does not specify how some quantities are generated, 1C-APB is a well-determined method since it specifies $\Gamma_{j+1}$ in both the serious and null updates, the latter of which computes $\Gamma_{j+1}$ based on the one-cut bundle update scheme (E1).
+First, in contrast to the GPB framework which does not specify how some quantities are generated, 1C-APB is a well-determined method since it specifies $\Gamma_{j}$ in both the serious and null updates, the latter of which computes $\Gamma_{j}$ based on the one-cut bundle update scheme (E1).
 Second, the iteration count $j$ is only increased in step 4 and when that happens the key inequality

 is satisfied.
-Before that happens, 1C-APB can loop a few times between steps 2 and 4 and, in the process, computes intermediate quantities which depends on $\tau$ and (with some abuse of notation) are all denoted by $\Gamma_{j+1}$, $x_{j+1}$, $y_{j+1}$, $m_{j+1}$ and $t_{j+1}$.
-Third, since $\tau_0=0 < \bar \tau$, it may happen that many $\tau_j$'s (possibly even the last one) will also be less than $\bar \tau$.
-Hence, 1C-APB can not be viewed as a special case of GPB since the latter one requires its constant $\tau$ to be greater than or equal to $\bar \tau$.
+Before that happens, 1C-APB can loop a few times between steps 2 and 4 and, in the process, computes intermediate quantities which depends on $\tau$ and (with some abuse of notation) are all denoted by $\Gamma_{j}$, $x_{j}$, $y_{j}$, $m_{j}$ and $t_{j}$.
+Third, since $\tau_0=0 < \bar \tau$, it may happen that many $\tau_j$'s will also be less than $\bar \tau$.
+Hence, 1C-APB can not be viewed as a special case of GPB since the latter one requires its constant $\tau$ to be at least $\bar \tau$.
+Finally, $\{\tau_j\}$ is a non-decreasing sequence if $\beta=1$ but it can decrease if $\beta >1$.

-The following lemma summarizes some basic properties of the sequence $\{\tau_j\}$ generated by 1C-APB.
+The following lemma summarizes some basic properties of 1C-APB.